Rainymood/rainymood.github.io/_essays/learning-how-to-learn.md

 toc_sticky: true
 ---

-In this essay I try to collect everything I have learned about the process of learning how to learn, also called *meta-learning*.
+In this essay I try to collect everything I have learned about the process of learning how to learn.

 > "Give me six hours to chop down a tree and I will spend the first four sharpening the axe." - Abraham Lincoln

-I think this process of learning how to learn is important because we spend a good part of our lives learning new things.
-It makes sense to spend some time to do this more efficiently.
-These tips are applicable both for students that are studying for exams and knowledge workers working in tech.
+Learning how to learn is important because we spend a good part of our lives learning new things.

-Some of these tips are obvious, but it is always good to repeat the basics.
-Some of these tips are less obvious, and therefore good to repeat.
+Thus, it makes sense to become better at this.

+These tips are geared and applicable both for students studying for exams and knowledge workers working in tech.

+Most of these tips are obvious, but some are *very* counterintuitive.
+They are so counterintuitive that I almost disagree with them, but the science doesn't lie.

 💡 This is a work in progress
 {: .notice--warning}

-# Use both your focused and diffused brain
+# Learning is focused and diffuse

 Current research shows that you have two types of brain activity, diffused and focused.
 A good analogy is that of a flashlight.